piccoloaiutante/build/ansible/README.md

  - (required) `ip`: used both by ansible and placed in your ssh config.
  - `user`: only provide if ssh requires a non-root login.
-Passing this will additionally make ansible try to become root for all commands run.
+Passing this will additionally make ansible try to become root for all commands executed.
  - `alias`: creates shorthand names for ssh convenience.
  - `labels`: Each host can also labels.
 More on that below.